 Valid Social Security Number

-In order to be eligible for federal and state aid, the student must provide a valid Social Security Number (SSN).
+In order to be eligible for federal aid, the student must provide a valid Social Security Number (SSN).

 The federal processor of the Free Application for Federal Student Aid (FAFSA) verifies that the submitted student’s SSN is correct and that it corresponds to the given student’s name and birth date.
 If the SSN does not match with the Social Security Administration, (i.e., the number is not found in their database) this FAFSA will require resolution.